 Figure 1.
 The current geographical extent covered by TreeCo (top left), the distribution of all the quantitative vegetation inventories stored in the database (top right), the inventories with species abundance data already entered in the database (bottom left), and the inventories with information on Tree Above-ground Biomass (AGB), excluding data from state forest inventories (bottom right).
 Thick lines present the official limits of Latin America, while the grey lines define the Brazilian states.
 The number of inventories with geographical coordinates (N) is given for each panel.

-TreeCo is available upon reasonable request from researches interested in using the database for scientific purposes.
-We share all the data available as long as there is no overlap with ongoing projects, and if references and funding sources are properly cited.
+TreeCo is available upon reasonable request from researchers interested in using the database for scientific purposes.
+We may share all the data available as long as there is no overlap with ongoing projects, and if references and funding sources are properly cited.
 We are also more prone to share TreeCo data with researchers willing to give their input on the quantity/quality of the database than only using it.
-Young researchers willing to use the database in their grad or post-doc projects are especially welcome.
+Young researchers willing to use the database in their grad or post-doc projects are especially welcome, particularly those from institutions in the Global South.

 TreeCo coordinators are also open for collaboration on the research topics listed below ('Future research topics').
 We are glad to provide lists of references and to share pdf copies of any study we may have.
-The use of other information stored in the database, such as the species composition, abundance and trait information, is also possible.
+The use of other information stored in the database, such as the species composition, abundance, trait and site information, is also possible.
 But in this case, it may imply the participation of the project coordinators in the investigation and related publications.
+These decisions are made on a case-by-case basis and they depend on the scale of the study propose and the actual participation of coordinators in the project.

 The main scientific questions we want to answer using TreeCo are related to the following topics: